lammps/lammps/doc/src/pair_polymorphic.rst

 **Mixing, shift, table tail correction, restart**\ :

-This pair styles does not support the :doc:`pair_modify &lt;pair_modify&gt;` shift, table, and tail options.
+This pair styles does not support the :doc:`pair_modify <pair_modify>` shift, table, and tail options.

-This pair style does not write their information to :doc:`binary restart files &lt;restart&gt;`, since it is stored in potential files.
+This pair style does not write their information to :doc:`binary restart files <restart>`, since it is stored in potential files.
 Thus, you need to re-specify the pair_style and pair_coeff commands in an input script that reads a restart file.